robmarkcole/fire-detection-from-images/README.md

 * [tobybreckon/fire-detection-cnn](https://github.com/tobybreckon/fire-detection-cnn) - links to a couple of datasets
 * [EmergencyNet](https://github.com/ckyrkou/EmergencyNet) - identify fire and other emergencies from a drone
 * [Fire Detection using CCTV images — Monk Library Application](https://medium.com/towards-artificial-intelligence/fire-detection-using-cctv-images-monk-library-application-242df1fca2b9) - keras classifier on kaggle datasets, mobilenet-v2, densenet121 and densenet201
+* [fire-detection-cnn](https://github.com/tobybreckon/fire-detection-cnn) - automatic detection of fire pixel regions in video (or still) imagery within real-time bounds. maximal accuracy of 0.93 for whole image binary fire detection (1), with 0.89 accuracy within our superpixel localization framework can be achieved
+* [Early Fire detection system using deep learning and OpenCV](https://towardsdatascience.com/early-fire-detection-system-using-deep-learning-and-opencv-6cb60260d54a) - customized InceptionV3 and CNN architectures for indoor and outdoor fire detection.
+980 images for training and 239 images for validation, training accuracy of 98.04 and a validation accuracy of 96.43, openCV used for live detection on webcam - code and datasets (already referenced here) on https://github.com/jackfrost1411/fire-detection

 ## Datasets
 * [FireNET](https://github.com/OlafenwaMoses/FireNET) - approx. 500 fire images with bounding boxes